 Seeker artillery fires missiles or rockets across great distances.
 Guided seeker artillery can be pin-point accurate, and may even be able to be called in against rapidly moving forces.
-Seeker artillery can include any standard seeker package, and it is not uncommon for submunitions to be added and it is not uncommon to see armed forces deploy all-in-one to seeker rounds, such as having multiple anti-tank missiles deployed against separate targets by a parent round which is directed at another target.
+Seeker artillery can include any standard seeker package, and it is not uncommon for submunitions to be added to seeker rounds, such as having multiple anti-tank missiles deployed against separate targets by a parent round which is directed at another target.